 (c) a description of any initiatives proposed in addition to those proposed to meet the savings targets;

 (d) if the cumulative net savings secured to date have fallen short of the sum of the applicable annual savings targets, a description of the initiatives planned to address the shortfall;

 (e) an analysis of the reductions in greenhouse gas emissions in Manitoba expected to result from the initiatives proposed under clauses (a) to (d);

 (f) an analysis of the amount and cost-effectiveness of the net savings to be achieved by

 (i) each of the initiatives proposed under clauses (a) to (d), and

 (ii) the plan as a whole;

-(g) an assessment of the benefits to be attained if the initiatives proposed under clauses (a) to (d) are implemented during the three-year period, including the benefits to be experienced by
+(g) an assessment of the benefits to be attained if the initiatives proposed under clauses (a) to (d) are implemented during the period that the efficiency plan is in effect, including the benefits to be experienced by

 (i) those who participate in any of the proposed initiatives,